TPteam7/Compilers-Github/BetterCompiler/README.md

 # Compiler README

 ## Overview
-This document provides an extensive guide to the compiler you are building, including its purpose, capabilities, and how to use it effectively.
+This document provides an extensive guide to the compiler we built, including its purpose, capabilities, and how to use it effectively.
 The compiler supports a custom programming language with syntax inspired by C. It includes support for:

 1. Arithmetic operations.
 2. Control structures like conditional statements and loops.